Nora Cleary

-Nora Cleary (1924–1988) was a well known Irish traditional singer and lilter from the hamlet "The Hand", near Milltown Malbay, County Clare, Ireland.
+Nora Cleary (1924–1988) was a well known Irish traditional singer and lilter from the hamlet known as The Hand, near Milltown Malbay, County Clare, Ireland.

 Nora Cleary was the second youngest child of Daniel and Catherina Cleary.
 With the exception of short periods in Clounlaheen and Manchester, she lived her whole life in The Hand.
-Her parents were already into music and stimulated her to sing.
-Further stimulus she received from her teachers at Shanaway National School.
-On a relatively young age she started singing in McCarthy 's Pub – still existing – in Clounlaheen, something she kept doing all her life.
+Her parents were already interested in music and encouraged her to sing.
+She received further support from her teachers at Shanaway National School.
+At a relatively young age, she started singing in McCarthy's pub – still extant – in Clounlaheen, something she kept doing all her life.
 She died after a short illness.

 Discography

 Recordings of Nora Cleary are issued on several albums: